Johann Scheerer: Biography

 Johann Scheerer was born on 6 November 1982 to Jan Philipp Reemtsma and Ann-Kathrin Scheerer in Henstedt-Ulzburg, and grew up in Hamburg.

 At 16, he won a talent contest with his school band "Am kahlen Aste".
 The prize was a meeting with the then successful music producers, Berman Brothers (producers) (Caught in the Act, Hanson).
 This was followed by a recording contract with Epic/Sony and the release of three singles and an album under the band name Score!.
 The band was not as successful as the record company had hoped, and the contract came to an end.
 The band subsequently split up some two years later.

 As a free agent, Johann Scheerer took recording the band into his own hands.
 This led to the creation of the "Rekordbox" recording studio in two construction containers stacked on top of each other, located on land occupied by the Garten Art Network in Hamburg’s Eifflerstrasse.

 In 2004, he moved with Henning Schmidt (Plemo) into the recording studio Phonraum in the building formerly occupied by the Tageszeitung in Chemnitzstrasse in Hamburg.
 Following numerous smaller and demo productions, he and Schmidt parted ways.
 In 2006, he began collaborating with Thies Mynther, opening the completely analogue Clouds Hill Recordings studio in Hamburg.
 National and international productions soon followed and in 2008, Chris von Rautenkranz decided to join Clouds Hill Recordings with the mastering for Soundgarden.

 Later in 2008, Scheerer created the Taka-Takaz project.
-Twelve of his songs were recorded with musicians Omar Rodriguez Lopez (At The Drive-In, The Mars Volta), Marco Haas (T.Raumschmiere), Jessica Drosten (Das Bierbeben), Thies Mynther (Phantom/Ghost, Stella), Bubi Blacksmith (Zed Yago), Mense Reents (Die Vögel), Stella, Sebastian Nagel (Mocambo/The Ape) and Albrecht Schrader.
+Twelve of his songs were recorded with musicians Omar Rodriguez Lopez (At The Drive-In, The Mars Volta), Marco Haas (T.Raumschmiere), Jessica Drosten (Das Bierbeben), Thies Mynther (Phantom/Ghost, Stella), Bubi Blacksmith (Zed Yago), Mense Reents (Die Vögel, Egoexpress, Die Goldenen Zitronen), Stella, Sebastian Nagel (Mocambo/The Ape) and Albrecht Schrader.
 The songs were released as two 10” EPs, Leslie White and Leslie Black.